20 Family-Friendly Vacation Spots Kids Love (2026)

 International Adventures Kids Never Forget

-International trips take more planning and cost more money, but they deliver something domestic trips can't: the experience of a genuinely different culture.
-Kids who travel internationally develop a broader worldview, and they return with stories that set them apart at school.
-These four destinations handle the family logistics well enough that the "international" part enhances the trip instead of complicating it.
+International trips take more planning and cost more money, but they deliver something domestic trips can't: a different culture.
+Kids who travel internationally develop a broader worldview and return with stories that set them apart at school.
+These four destinations handle family logistics well enough that the "international" part enhances the trip instead of complicating it.

 London, England